 5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 One of the main reasons for heading north of Chiang Mai is to see the famous temples in Chiang Rai.
-The city certainly over delivers when it comes to spectacular temples so deciding which ones you want to see and sorting out a bit of an itinerary for you visit is the best way to make sure you see as much as you possible in a couple of day.
+The city certainly overdelivers when it comes to spectacular temples.
+Therefore, the best way to make sure you see as much as you possible in a couple of days is to decide which ones you want to see and sort out a bit of an itinerary for your visit.

 This page contains affiliate links.
 Please see our disclosure policy for more details.